postmanlabs/labs-docs/src/pages/docs/publishing-your-api/authoring-your-documentation.md

 1. Select **Collections** in the sidebar, and then select a collection, folder, or request.
 1. Select **Documentation** <img alt="Documentation icon" src="https://assets.postman.com/postman-docs/documentation-icon-v8-10.jpg" width="16px" style="vertical-align:middle;margin-bottom:5px"> in the context bar.
 1. Select the edit button <img alt="Edit icon" src="https://assets.postman.com/postman-docs/documentation-edit-icon-v8-10.jpg" width="18px" style="vertical-align:middle;margin-bottom:5px"> next to the description.
-1. Author your description using [Markdown](#authoring-descriptions-in-markdown) or the [new editor (Beta)](#authoring-descriptions-in-the-new-editor).
+1. Author your description using the [new editor (Beta)](#authoring-descriptions-in-the-new-editor) or [Markdown](#authoring-descriptions-in-markdown).
 Both are compatible, so feel free to switch between the two editors as you work.
 1. When you're finished, select **Save** to save your documentation.
 If you ever need to make changes, just edit the description again.

 > To give users even more details about requests in your collection, add descriptions to the request [parameters and headers](#adding-descriptions-to-parameters-and-headers).